Wills & Trust: What Happens When A Loved One Dies

 Second.
 The Decedent died with a Will in place.

 Third.
 The Decedent died with a Will and a Living Trust in place.

 This article focuses solely on what happens when your loved one dies with only a Will in place.

 Most people believe that when they create a Will, they will avoid probate.
 THIS IS NOT TRUE.

-If the Decedent diedwith only a Will in place, their estate will still have to go through an administrative process known as “probate.”
+If the Decedent died with only a Will in place, their estate will still have to go through an administrative process known as “probate.”
 The Decedent is considered to have died “testate” which simply means with a Will.
 Rather than distributing the assets according to state intestacy laws, the court will follow the wishes of the Decedent in the Will.
-The Court will still appoint a person to be in charge of the probate and go through the entire process including requiring publication, notices, etc. So, although your loved one’s Will determines who will inherit their estate, the court will still be involved in the process, which means unnecessary time and expenses.
+The Court will still appoint a person to be in charge of the probate and go through the entire process including requiring publication, notices, etc. Although a Will determines who will inherit their estate, the court will still be involved in your loved one’s Will, which means unnecessary time and expenses.
 Click here to read about the costs associated with Probate.

 A Will is the basic starting point for a comprehensive estate plan.
 The main thing it accomplishes is to dictate who gets what and nothing more.
 It merely replaces intestacy laws that a judge must follow when your assets are distributed.
 A Will should be the starting point and not the one and only planning that is done.